 - Wheezing and crackles on lung examination

-Pneumonia is diagnosed based on symptoms and physical examination and confirmed with a chest x-ray.
-The chest x-ray will often show an area of infiltrate or consolidation, which is concerning for an infection.
+It is diagnosed based on symptoms and physical examination and confirmed with a chest x-ray.
+The chest x-ray will often show an infiltrate or consolidation area, which is concerning for infection.
 Pneumonia can affect one lobe, multiple lobes, or have a diffuse, interstitial pattern.

-If pneumonia is diagnosed on chest-ray, a repeat study should be performed in 4-6 weeks to make sure the consolidation has resolved.
+If diagnosed on chest-ray, a repeat study should be performed in 4-6 weeks to ensure the consolidation has resolved.
 If the consolidation has not improved, this could suggest an underlying mass such as lung cancer.

-If the pneumonia is severe, the doctor will likely order other tests such as blood cultures, sputum culture, and serum and urine serology/PCR for specific bacteria that cause pneumonia.
-They will also likely obtain a nasopharyngeal swab to test for influenza A and B virus.
-Other basic tests include a comprehensive metabolic panel (CMP), complete blood cell count (CBC), urinalysis, and lactate level.
+If severe, the doctor will likely order other tests such as blood cultures, sputum culture, and serum and urine serology/PCR for specific bacteria that cause pneumonia.
+They will also likely obtain a nasopharyngeal swab to test for influenza A and B viruses.
+Other essential tests include a comprehensive metabolic panel (CMP), complete blood cell count (CBC), urinalysis, and lactate level.

 The treatment of pneumonia begins with its prevention.
-Most adult patients should generally receive the annual influenza vaccination – the flu can cause viral pneumonia and increase the risk of bacterial superinfection.
+Most adult patients should generally receive the annual influenza vaccination – the flu can cause viral pneumonia and increase bacterial superinfection risk.
 Patients with immunosuppression, history of chronic cardiac or lung disease, and the elderly should also receive vaccination for pneumococcal pneumonia with Pneumovax and Prevnar.

 The treatment of pneumonia depends on whether or not you are hospitalized.
-In both these situations, smoking cessation is encouraged if you use tobacco.
-The outpatient treatment of pneumonia generally involves one or more of the following antibiotics:
+In both of these situations, smoking cessation is encouraged if you use tobacco.
+The outpatient treatment generally involves one or more of the following antibiotics:

-If you have concomitant influenza virus, you doctor may recommend Tamiflu (oseltamivir).
+If you have a concomitant influenza virus, your doctor may recommend Tamiflu (Oseltamivir).

 Your doctor will usually encourage you to rest and drink plenty of fluids.
 If you have underlying asthma or COPD exacerbation, they may recommend bronchodilators (e.g., Ventolin, ProAir, Advair) and oral corticosteroids (e.g., Prednisone).
 Patients with severe symptoms and risk factors for complications such as death should be hospitalized.

-Patients hospitalized for pneumonia generally receive intravenous medications, which may include:
+Patients hospitalized generally receive intravenous medications, which may include: